 On February 3, 2012, the Safir’s third satellite launch placed the 50 kg Navid-e Elm-o Sanat (‘Promise of Science and Industry’) satellite into LEO.13

 Iran attempted to place an unknown satellite into orbit on May 23, 2012 using the Safir, which likely failed.
-Satellite imagery of the Semnan launch site from May 2012 shows the site prepared for launch, and imagery from June 2012 show blast marks similar to previous satellite launches.
-Iran did not acknowledge a test or attempted satellite launch during this time.14 A more calamitous failure in September or October 2012 has also been documented by satellite imagery, showing significant damage to the Semnan site’s launch tower.15
+Satellite imagery of the Semnan launch site from May 2012 shows the site prepared for launch, and imagery from June 2012 shows blast marks similar to previous satellite launches.
+Iran did not acknowledge a test or attempted satellite launch during this time.
+14 Satellite imagery documented a more calamitous failure in September or October 2012, showing significant damage to the Semnan site’s launch tower.15

 Satellite imagery presented at a conference hosted by Israel’s Institute for National Security Studies indicates another failed launch on February 2, 2013.16

 Iran conducted its fourth successful Safir satellite launch on February 2, 2015, placing the Fajr (‘Dawn’) satellite into LEO.
 The 50 kg satellite is comparable to other Iranian satellites, but distinguishes itself by being the first with an onboard propulsion system, enabling it to change its orbit to prolong its lifetime.17